Regeneration and reconstitution at the University of Basel (1818–1848)

 By the time the issue of the university’s closure was publicly debated in Basel, the period of crisis threatening European universities was already nearing its end, helping the Basel Reform Commission develop an even more convincing and lasting proposal, albeit with a five-year delay.

 With the new law of 15 June 1818, the University of Basel definitively became a branch of the cantonal education system and thus a part of the state administration.
-From then on, like all other schools in the canton, it was under the supervision of an Education Council consisting of sixteen members, including the university rector and three professors.
-The Kuratel – an Oversight Council comprising the president of the City Council and two members of the Education Council – was tasked with continuous oversight of the university and its academic operations, with some influence on the administration of the university’s assets.
-Professors were no longer appointed by the Senate, but by the Lesser Council based on the recommendation of the Education Council, that is to say, by political authorities.
+From then on, like all other schools in the canton, it was under the supervision of a Board of Education consisting of sixteen members, including the university rector and three professors.
+The Kuratel – an oversight committee comprising the president of the City Council and two members of the Board of Education – was tasked with continuous oversight of the university and its academic operations, with some influence on the administration of the university’s assets.
+Professors were no longer appointed by the Senate, but by the Lesser Council based on the recommendation of the Board of Education, that is to say, by political authorities.

 Professors’ teaching obligations were increased, their leave reduced, and their salaries raised and uniformly regulated.
 However, the old academic structure of the university remained almost intact.
 The Senate, which included all regular, full professors, continued to exercise jurisdiction over the students, supervise subordinate institutions, manage university funds, and award scholarships.
 The faculties were partly modernized (the curriculum in the Faulty of Law, for instance, was expanded to include new subjects) and the Faculty of Philosophy was made equal to the other three.
 Eight professorships were also established in this faculty, some of them new, covering new languages (i.e., German and French literature), geography, physics and chemistry, and statistics – all in the hope that “with the successful progress of the institution, the diligent young student gifted with talents will be able to acquire all necessary knowledge here to earn a doctorate with honor and justice in theology, law, and philosophy, or at least, if he aspires to a very high degree of scientific education, and to be so prepared as to need only a short stay at a large university,” as one reads in the report of the University Commission.